4 Amazingly Simple Practices to Boost Positive Self-Talk

 Talking to yourself is an excellent tool that, when used properly, can boost self-confidence and lead you through the strongest of emotional storms.
 Like breathing, our brain dictates thoughts automatically, some so innocuous we don't give them much thought.

-The Value in Keeping it Positive
+The Value of Keeping It Positive

 It's astonishing how much power we possess when we control our thoughts and emotions.
 Patience and practice are required to keep self-talk positive.
 Again, you have the power to control the way you express your thoughts and feelings to remain productive and motivated throughout your day.
 You must retrain your brain to use positive self-talk.
 When you catch yourself using negative self-talk, stop yourself and re-frame your words.
 Before you know it, you will be using more positive self-talk.

-Regulating your Self-Talk
+Regulating Your Self-Talk

 When our self-talk is positive, it helps us prosper during our day.
 When it becomes negative, it damages our ability to self-manage and can become unrealistic and self-defeating.

-4 Ways to Retain Positive Self-Talk
+Four Ways to Practise Positive Self-Talk

 1. When engaging in self-talk, change the words "always" or "never" to 'this time' or 'sometimes.'